shawngiese/writing-test/README.md

 > * Adding an extension to [Visual Studio Code](https://code.visualstudio.com/).
 > * Taking a screenshot with an [iPhone](https://www.apple.com/iphone/).

-**TIP** Keep the task concise.
+**TIP:** Keep the task concise.
 There's no need to over-complicate the instructions.

 **Where do I answer?**
 > In the `/modules/ROOT/pages/challenge-1.adoc` file, in the "Answer" section.